Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 These values (database rows) are specified using YAML.
 For brevity in this document, copy the data for the above tables **only** (for now) from [`RefData.yaml`](../My.Hr.Database/Data/RefData.yaml) replacing the contents of the prefilled `RefData.yaml` within the `My.Hr.Database/Data` folder.

 _Note:_ The format and hierarchy for the YAML, is: Schema, Table, Row.
-For reference data tables where only `Code: Text` is provided, this is treated as a special case shorthand to update those two columns accordingly.
+For reference data tables where only `Code: Text` is provided, this is treated as a special case shorthand to update those two columns accordingly (the other columns will be updated automatically).

 ``` yaml
 Ref: